Surrey Village Cricket Ground: History

 The ground was officially opened in May 2011.
 Since then matches in various Sri Lankan domestic men's, women's and junior competitions have been played there, as well as matches by touring clubs from overseas.

 The first first-class match was between Badureliya Sports Club, who have made this their home ground, and Moors Sports Club in February 2012.
 The first List A match was between Ragama Cricket Club and Sri Lanka Air Force Sports Club in December 2013.

-The highest score at the ground is 342 by Minod Bhanuka for Sinhalese Sports Club against Badureliya Sports Club in January 2016.
+The highest individual score at the ground is 342 by Minod Bhanuka for Sinhalese Sports Club against Badureliya Sports Club in January 2016.
 The best bowling figures are 9 for 86 by Lasith Embuldeniya for Nondescripts against Saracens Sports Club in March 2020.

+As of early June 2025, 75 first-class matches and 72 List A matches have been played at Surrey Village.